 13. Check the roaming rates with your provider

 Even if you don’t think you will need your phone abroad outside of the Wi-Fi, it’s always good to check how much your provider is charging for phone and text roaming as well as data roaming.

 14. Rent a phone and leave yours at home

 It might sound drastic, but it’s possible.
 Some travellers who don’t want to deal with travel plans simply decide to leave their device at home and then loan a phone upon arrival.
 Sometimes car rental agencies or airports offer this service.
 The biggest downside is that you will lose your phone number and access to any data that is stored on your phone.

 15. Monitor your bill upon returning home

 Even if you are sure that you didn’t incur roaming charges while abroad, it’s always good to double check your monthly bill upon returning from a trip.
 It doesn’t cost anything to check!
 We also suggest that you compare your current plan with those currently available on the market.
-Use our widget below to find all plans available for you today:
+Use the PlanHub comparison tool below to find all plans available for you today: